 There’s an Intel Core i3 variant of this device for $599 (£750, AU$600) which has half the amount of memory and storage as well.

 The Core i3 version of the Lenovo Miix 510 will be more than fine for most people, but if you’re looking at any kind of photo or video editing, we’d recommend the Core i5.
 At the time of writing, you’re looking at $669 (£849, AU$750) for this device.

-Depending on where you look, the Acer Switch Alpha 12 is around the same price, with Acer recently announcing a new version.
-But, the Lenovo Miix 510 has been discontinued, so you’ll have to go with a refurbished one.
+If you look around, the Acer Switch Alpha 12 should be available for around the same price, with Acer recently releasing a new one.
+However, the Lenovo Miix 510 is no longer available new, so you’ll likely have to grab refurbished or used model.

-The Lenovo Miix 510 isn’t going to blow your mind, but it’s still a well designed tablet hard drive.
-It looks distinctive, and those watch band-style hinges give it a certain something.
-The detachable keyboard with optional backlight also doubles as a protective faux leather folio case, which is quite effective, and feels good while it’s at it.
-It’s a more premium feeling and mature accessory than Microsoft’s Surface Pro 4 Type cover, which isn’t included for free – unlike the Lenovo Miix 510’s
+The Lenovo Miix 510 won’t blow your mind, but it’s still a well-designed tablet.
+It looks good, and those watch band-style hinges give it a certain je ne sais quois.
+The included detachable keyboard also doubles as a protective faux leather folio case, which is quite effective, and feels good in the hand.
+It’s a more premium feeling and mature accessory than the Type cover for the Microsoft Surface Pro 4, which isn’t included for free – unlike the Lenovo Miix 510’s.

 The side controls – especially the power button - are a little plasticky, but it’s a minor complaint.

-Without the keyboard cover, the Miix 510 weighs just shy of 900g.
-That’s OK to hold in one hand, leaving the other free to draw or write on the display.
-This means you’re going to want to brace it against something or put it on a flat surface before too long.
+The Lenovo Miix 510 weighs just shy of 900g without the keyboard cover.
+That’s fine to hold in one hand, leaving the other free to write on the display.
+However, after a while you’ll want to brace it against something or put it on a flat surface.

 The Lenovo keyboard cover sports Lenovo's AccuType-style keys, which are slightly curved along the bottom edge.
 They're sufficient in size but don't possess quite as much travel as the Surface Pro 4 cover, and this doesn’t make for a great experience when you have a lot of words to type.